Blocked Fallopian Tubes

 1. Tubal Surgery:

-• Salpingostomy: Creation of a new opening in the fallopian tube near the ovary if the distal end is blocked.
+Salpingostomy: A doctor makes a new opening close to the ovary in the fallopian tube if the far end is blocked.

 2. Assisted Reproductive Technologies (ART):